AdobeDocs/experience-manager-screens.en/help/user-guide/experience-fragments-activation-omnichannel.md

 ---
 title: Experience Fragments Activation
-description: A use case example to help you learn about experience fragments activation as it relates to AEM Screens.
+description: A use case example to help you learn about Experience Fragments activation as it relates to AEM Screens.
 ---

 # Experience Fragments Activation: OmniChannel Experience {#experience-fragments-activation}